BenxiaHu/peakAnno/README.md

 **outfile**: the file name is used to save the results.

 ### note:
-1. Here genomic regions are separated to gene promoter/5'UTR/CDS/exon/intron/3'UTR. protein-coding genes have the following features: gene promoter/5'UTR/CDS/intron/3'UTR, while non-coding genes have the following features: gene promoter/5'UTR/exon/intron/3'UTR.
+1. Here the entire genome is separated to gene promoter/5'UTR/CDS/exon/intron/3'UTR. protein-coding genes have the following features: gene promoter/5'UTR/CDS/intron/3'UTR, while non-coding genes have the following features: gene promoter/5'UTR/exon/intron/3'UTR.
 2. If your peak file is generated from ATAC-seq/ChIP-seq/Cut&Tag, peaks may be located in protein-coding genes have the following features: gene  promoter/5'UTR/CDS/intron/3'UTR, while non-coding genes have the following features: gene promoter/5'UTR/exon/intron/3'UTR.
 3. If your peak file is generated from MeRIP-seq, peaks may be located in protein-coding genes have the following features: gene promoter/5'UTR/CDS/3'UTR, while non-coding genes have the following features: gene promoter/5'UTR/exon/3'UTR.